NazrulIslam991/Bikretaa/README.md

 # 📱 Bikretaa – Shop Management App

-Bikretaa is a complete shop management app for shop owners and admins, providing an end-to-end solution for inventory, sales, and customer management.
-Shop owners can add products, track stock and expiry dates, filter items, and view detailed product info.
-The POS system allows quick sales recording, invoice generation, and due management, while the sales history offers filters by date and status.
+Bikretaa is a complete **shop management app** for shop owners and admins, providing an end-to-end solution for **inventory, sales, and customer management**.
+Shop owners can **add products**, track stock and expiry dates, filter items, and view detailed product information.
+The **POS system** allows quick sales recording, invoice generation, and due management, while the **sales history** offers filters by date and status.

 Admins can monitor shop performance, manage users, send notifications, and access analytics.
-The app also includes authentication features like email login, OTP verification, password reset, and profile setup.
-Users can customize settings, notifications, theme, and language, while business tools like a calculator, QR generator/scanner, unit converter, and AI chatbot help daily operations.
+The app also includes **authentication features** like email login, OTP verification, password reset, and profile setup.
+Users can customize settings, notifications, theme, and language, while **business tools** like a calculator, QR generator/scanner, unit converter, and AI chatbot help daily operations.

-Overall, Bikretaa is a modern, user-friendly, and efficient platform to manage retail shops, track sales, and improve productivity.
+Overall, Bikretaa is a **modern, user-friendly, and efficient platform** to manage retail shops, track sales, and improve productivity.

 ---